-This graduate program is for registered nurses whose highest academic credential is an associate degree in nursing (ADN) and for RNs who hold a baccalaureate degree in a non-nursing field in addition to an ADN.
-The RN to MS program offers a creative opportunity for advanced education and career mobility for nurses.
-The program requires RNs with an ADN and no prior bachelor's degree to complete specific undergraduate general education prerequisite courses and bridge courses before entry into the Clinical Nurse Leader (CNL) curriculum.
-RNs with a non-nursing bachelor's degree and an ADN are not required to complete the undergraduate general education prerequisite courses, but must complete the bridge courses before beginning the CNL curriculum.
-The bridge component of the RN to MS program insures that the mandated content required by the AACN Baccalaureate Essentials is covered.
-The CNL component fulfills the AACN End-of-Program Competencies & Required Clinical Experiences for the Clinical Nurse Leader.
-A master of science degree is awarded upon completion of the program.
+This graduate program is for registered nurses (RNs) whose highest nursing credential is an associate degree in nursing.
+Using a cohort model, this program offers associate degree-prepared nurses a creative opportunity to efficiently earn a master's degree and thereby increase their options for career mobility.
+All students in the registered nurse (RN) to master of science (MS) program must complete specific undergraduate general education courses and bridge courses before entry into the clinical nurse leader (CNL) master's curriculum.
+A master of science in nursing degree is awarded upon completion of the program; a bachelor of science in nursing (BSN) is not granted.
 For more information about this curricular option, see the School of Nursing website (http://nursing.up.edu) or call the School of Nursing at (503) 943-7211.